hocine23an/ComissionProcessApp/README.md

  Not need to order line per date ASC, the application manage this function automatically.

-2-	Currency exchange rate : This window allows to update and/or add currencies.
+2-	Currency exchange rate : This window allows to update/add currencies.

 3-	Commissions settings : Manage the fees of commissions for all transactions.